cruzerngz/remote_file_service/report/main.typ

 Documentation for this project is included in the report.
 Private code is not included in the documentation.
 Open `./doc/rfs/index.html` in a web browser to view the documentation.

+The source code is located in `./code/`.
+Compiled executables are located in `./bin/`.
+To build from source, follow the readme in `./code/README.md`.

 #figure(
     caption: [Source code overview],